-The Importance of Pregnancy Loss Policies - Why Businesses Should Adopt It
+The Importance Of Pregnancy Loss Policies - Why Businesses Should Adopt It

 However, more often than not, pregnancy loss is still a subject that falls under the radar, especially when it comes to workplace policies.

-But with more people talking about it and the release of enlightening new documentaries like, Myleene Klass: Miscarriage & Me, there’s no better time to address the importance of pregnancy loss policies in the workplace.
+But with more people talking about it and the release of enlightening documentaries like, Myleene Klass: Miscarriage & Me, there’s no better time to address the importance of pregnancy loss policies in the workplace.

 Current pregnancy loss policies

-In March of this year, New Zealand passed a monumental law entitling parents to take three days bereavement leave if they go through a miscarriage or a stillbirth (no matter what stage the pregnancy was at).
+New Zealand passed a monumental law entitling parents to take three days bereavement leave if they go through a miscarriage or a stillbirth (no matter what stage the pregnancy was at).
 In the UK, however, there is no entitlement to any paid leave when the loss occurs before 24 weeks.

 Technically, UK law doesn’t recognize anything before 24 weeks as “childbirth.”
 Therefore, employees don’t have any legal right to time off work, even if the time is to be taken for bereavement.
 After 24 weeks of pregnancy, however, the rules change a little in the UK.

-Since April 2020, parents have had the legal right to take time off work for “statutory parental bereavement.”
+Since April 2020, UK parents have had the legal right to take time off work for “statutory parental bereavement.”
 This applies if parents have suffered the death of a child, including a miscarriage or a stillbirth after 24 weeks.

-However, this Baby Loss Awareness Week we’re asking: does this law go far enough?
+However, the question still begs asking: does this law go far enough?

 The emotional and physical trauma that can accompany a miscarriage should not be underestimated.
 It’s simply not as easy as getting up and going to work the day after such a heartbreaking ordeal.
+Some companies have recognized this and implemented big changes.

 In the US, about 24,000 babies are stillborn each year, and about 1 pregnancy in 100 at 20 weeks of pregnancy and later is affected by stillbirth, according to the US Centers for Disease Control and Prevention (CDC).